albertz/commandergenius/alienblaster/readme.txt

 SCREEN_HEIGHT and BIT_DEPTH constants in global.h, to support 320x480x16bpp video mode,
 and also made audio initialize after main() has been called, not inside static initializers.

-This should be compiled with Android 1.6 SDK and NDK - google for them and install them as described in their docs.
+This should be compiled with Android 2.2 SDK and NDK r4 - google for them and install them as described in their docs (the application will run on Android 1.6 and above, 2.2 is the first version where you can debug it).
-You'll need to install Ant too
+You'll need to install Ant too.
-Then symlink this dir to <android-ndk>/apps under the name "alienblaster":
-	ln -s `pwd` <android-ndk>/apps/alienblaster
-Then go to <android-ndk> dir and execute:
-	make APP=alienblaster V=1
-Hopefully it will compile a bunch of libs under project/libs/armeabi Then you'll have to compile Android .apk package with Java wrapper code for this lib:
-Go to "project" directory and type
+Go to "project" directory and launch command
 	android update project -p .
-	ant debug
+Then go back, edit file build.sh if needed to add NDK dir to your PATH, then launch it.
+Hopefully it will compile a bunch of libs under project/libs/armeabi, create file project/bin/DemoActivity-debug.apk and install it on your device or emulator.
-That will create file project/bin/DemoActivity-debug.apk - use "adb install" to test it Then you can test it by launching Alien Blaster icon from Android applications menu.
+Then you can test it by launching Alien Blaster icon from Android applications menu.
-It's designed for 640x480, and GUI elements are drawn out of place, but you can play the game.
+It's designed for 640x480, so if you have smaller screen it will be resized.
-Note: The game enforces vertical screen orientation, but you may open your keyboard and use it for additional keys - the phone will just keep current screen orientation.
+Note: The game enforces horizontal screen orientation, you may open your keyboard and use it for additional keys - the phone will just keep current screen orientation.
-Fire key is Call key ( = left Ctrl for SDL ), Change weapon is Menu key ( = left Alt for SDL ) Note that you may use Volume up/down and Camera keys as game inputs - you'll have to redefine them in game keyconfig menu.
+Note that you may use Volume up/down and Camera keys as game inputs - you'll have to redefine them in game keyconfig menu.
-Other keys like Home, Search and End Call will force application quit, and because the app itself does not handle SDL_QUIT event correctly (asks for confirmation), it will stay in memory until you reboot device (actually it won't stay in memory - it will crash :P ).
+Keys Home, Search and End Call will force application quit, and because of a bug in my SDL implementation application will crash.
-To exit correctly press Menu key - it's redirected to Escape.
+Back key is mapped to Escape, and both Menu and cursor keys center / trackball click are mapped to Enter.
+Newer Android phones like HTC Evo have no keyboard at all, so there are just 3 usable keys - Menu, Volume Up and Volume Down.
+Because of that the accelerometer is configured to trigger cursor key events.

 This port also supports GL ES + SDL combo - there is GLXGears demo app in project/jni/application/glxgears, remove all files from project/jni/application/src and put glxgears.c there to check if it works.